 The Best Urban Bike Trail

 Best of Milwaukee 2012 & 2013 Award Winner

 Please exercise caution on the trail, especially after heavy rainfall!

-Forestry work to improve safety along the East Side Bike Trail (Layfayette Place to Locust) will involve intermittent closures of trail segments with minor rerouting.
+Forestry work to improve safety along the Northeast section of the OLT (Mill Road to Brown Deer Road) will involve intermittent closures of trail segments with minor rerouting.

 FOR YOUR OWN SAFETY, PLEASE PAY ATTENTION TO POSTED SIGNAGE!

 Milwaukee County Trails Map & Park Guide